FireMEDIC Program Vancouver

 Locations

-Pacific Western Emergency Services medics are staged and deploy from any one of our 3 medical support bases, locate in:
+Western Pacific Emergency Response services are staged and deploy from any one of our 3 medical support bases, locate in:

 Additional Training

-Pacific EMS will provide online access for additional training such as WPP and PSSP training to work as a medic on BC Hydro sites.
+Western Pacific Emergency Response will provide online access for additional training such as WPP and PSSP training to work as a medic on BC Hydro sites.
 This training can be completed online, and is a requirement when working as an OFA 3 or Remote Industrial Medic with Pacific Western Emergency Services.

 FireMEDIC

-If you are interested in working as a FireMEDIC with Pacific Western Emergency Services, in addition to meeting OFA 3, or OFA 3 Paramedic in Industry Requirements, you must also have certification in S100 – Basic Fire Suppression and Safety, as well as S185 – Fire Entrapment Avoidance.
+If you are interested in working as a FireMEDIC with Western Pacific Emergency Response, in addition to meeting OFA 3, or OFA 3 Paramedic in Industry Requirements, you must also have certification in S100 – Basic Fire Suppression and Safety, as well as S185 – Fire Entrapment Avoidance.

 The BC Wildfire Service recognizes Basic Fire Suppression and Safety (S-100) training only when delivered in the approved format by a BC Wildfire Service-endorsed instructor.
 S-100 training is delivered over two full days: one day in the classroom (theory) and one day in the field (practical exercise).
 S185 – Upon completion of the S-185 course, the participant will be able to size up and evaluate potential fire entrapment situations and how to act accordingly to remove himself or herself safely from a potentially risky situation, deploy the necessary resources using safe and efficient strategies and tactics to prevent loss of life.

-Pacific Western Emergency Services requires our medics to have both S100 and S185 if working in the capacity as a FireMEDIC on the frontline for wildfire medical support.
+Western Pacific Emergency Response requires our medics to have both S100 and S185 if working in the capacity as a FireMEDIC on the frontline for wildfire medical support.
 Training can be organized by Pacific EMS but the cost of training is the responsibility of the student.

 Final offers of employment are subject to driver’s license abstract review, and criminal record search.